Coastal Virginia Offshore Wind: Development timeline

-Lease Area
+Lease area

 Location

-Coastal Virginia Offshore Wind is located in federally controlled waters on Commercial Lease Outer Continental Shelf (OSC)-A-0483 which is approximately 24 nautical miles off the Virginia Beach coastline.
+Coastal Virginia Offshore Wind is located in federally controlled waters on Commercial Lease Outer Continental Shelf (OSC)-A-0483 which is approximately 24 nmi off the Virginia Beach coastline.
 The lease area comprises 112,800 acres and the entirety of this area will be occupied by the wind farm.
 The pilot project, which was built just on the western edge of the main commercial lease area, occupies its own lease area named Research Lease OCS-A-0497.
-This lease area is 2,135 acres and is directly attached to OCS-A-0483.
+This lease area is 2135 acres and is directly attached to OCS-A-0483.

-History of Lease Area
+History

 In 2009, the Bureau of Ocean Energy Management (BOEM) initiated the renewable energy program (authorized under the Energy Policy Act of 2005), which provides a structure for regional planning and analysis, lease issuance, site assessment, and construction and operations.
 BOEM is required by the Outer Continental Shelf Lands Act (OCSLA) to award offshore wind lease areas competitively, through a "Call for Information and Nominations" process.
-BOEM published its Call for Information and Nominations on the 3rd of February 2012 in the Federal Register to gauge interest for the Call Area.
+BOEM published its Call for Information and Nominations on the February 3, 2012, in the Federal Register to gauge interest for the Call Area.
 The Call additionally asked for information from the public regarding issues relevant to the review of nominations for the potential lease area.

-On the 3rd of February 2012 also, BOEM published a Final Environmental Assessment and Finding of No Significant Impact for commercial wind lease issuance and site assessment activities on the Atlantic Outer Continental Shelf (OCS) offshore New Jersey, Delaware, Maryland, and Virginia.
+On February 3, 2012, BOEM published a Final Environmental Assessment and Finding of No Significant Impact for commercial wind lease issuance and site assessment activities on the Atlantic Outer Continental Shelf (OCS) offshore New Jersey, Delaware, Maryland, and Virginia.
 BOEM published the "Virginia Proposed Sale Notice" in December, 2012 which provided the terms and conditions of the lease, which was followed by the "Final Sale Notice" published in July 2013 which announced that a commercial lease auction would be held on September 4, 2013, for OCS-A-0483.
-This would be the second competitive lease sale for renewable energy on the OCS.
+This was the second competitive lease sale for renewable energy on the OCS.
 The auction had two participants, Virginia Electric and Power Company (doing business as Dominion Virginia Power) and Apex Virginia Offshore Wind, LLC, and consisted of 6 rounds.
 Bids started at $225,598 but rose to $1,500,508 by Apex in the final round and $1.6 million by Dominion, which ultimately won them the lease.
 The lease went into effect on November 1, 2013.

-A Call for Information and Nominations for Research Lease OCS-A-0497 was submitted on the 8th of February 2013.
+A Call for Information and Nominations for Research Lease OCS-A-0497 was submitted on 8 February 2013.
 In December of that year BOEM announced a "Determination of No Competitive Interest" stating that there was no significant interest from multiple parties to acquire the lease, which allowed them to proceed with issuing it on a non-competitive basis to a single interested entity.
 The lease was executed in March 2015 and was the first wind energy research lease in federal waters.